hayj/WebBrowser/README.md

 ## Tor

 A Tor service works as a proxy on 127.0.0.1 and a specific port.
-This class allow an easy multi To service init, it will onl take available ports on your machine.
+This class allow an easy multi Tor service initialization, it will only take available ports on your machine.

 Requirements: